-Please note that without a virtual machine or laptop running Windows Server, you will only be able to watch the instructor demonstrate the exercises, you won't be able to follow along on your own computer, and that is half the fun!
+Please note that without a virtual machine running Windows Server, you will only be able to watch the instructor demonstrate the exercises and you will not be able to follow along on your own computer, which is half the fun!

-Yes, in fact, using a virtual machine is preferred, though you could install Windows Server directly on your laptop if necessary.
-Windows 8 Pro and Enterprise both include Client Hyper-V. You can also obtain VMware Player or Oracle VirtualBox for free.
-On a Mac there is also VMware Fusion and Parallels.
+Windows 8 and Windows 10, both Pro and Enterprise editions, include Client Hyper-V for running virtual machines.
+You can also obtain VMware Player or Oracle VirtualBox for free.
+On a Mac, there is also VMware Fusion and Parallels.

 The host computer can have any operating system.

 Where can I get the free evaluation version of Windows Server 2012 R2?